Julius-Scriba/Distributed-Diagnostic-Update-Framework/frontend/README.md

 ## Login

 Open `/login` and enter your API key.
-It will be stored in `localStorage` under `ULTSPY_API_KEY`.
-All requests to `/admin/*` automatically include this key in the `X-API-KEY` header via an Axios interceptor.
-If a request fails with `401 Unauthorized`, the key is removed and you are redirected back to the login page.
+The key is verified by the backend and a JWT token is returned.
+This token is saved in `localStorage` under `ULTSPY_JWT` and automatically attached to all `/admin/*` requests via the `Authorization` header.
+If a request fails with `401 Unauthorized`, the token is removed and you are redirected back to the login page.
 Network outages trigger a red banner saying "Verbindung zum Backend unterbrochen." at the top of the dashboard.
-Use the **Logout** button in the header to clear the stored key manually.
+Use the **Logout** button in the header to clear the token manually.

 ## Project Structure